Configure Discounts

 • Selecting Subscriptions only will cause additional subscription configurations to appear, where you can select the required frequency (for item-level discounts) or continuity order (for order-level discounts) at which the discount can be applied.
 For more details about these subscription-specific options, see the Subscriptions documentation.

-9. (Optional) Enter a Description of the discount.
+12. Enter an optional Description of the discount.
 You can display this description to shoppers if you customize your theme to include this functionality.

-After you configure the Create settings, the following discount options display: Discount Conditions, Target Criteria, and Discount Limitations.
+After you configure these initial settings, the following options display: Discount Conditions, Target Criteria, Attribute Conditions, Message Conditions, and Discount Limitations.
+Continue with those steps to finish configuring the discount.

 Discount Conditions